 Any recruiter or a business owner or an entrepreneur worth their salt should be able to tell the difference between a developer, a programmer, and an engineer.

 So coming to the important question, does it matter which nomenclature you use in your job descriptions?
 Or do these 3 job roles have different types of work?
+Or do you need to genetrate job descriptions for them.
 Let us dive into it.